 The Education for All Global Monitoring Report is the prime instrument used to assess and track progress towards achieving the six education goals agreed in the Dakar Framework for Action 2000-2015.
-With three years until the agreed deadline, the situation is alarming; few countries are on track to meet the EFA goals.
+With three years until the agreed deadline, few countries are on track to meet the EFA goals.
 The 2012 Monitoring Report focuses on skill development for young people.
 But is the report more than yet another compelling international vision?

 “…You are what you do, not what you say… all these meetings, conferences and plans are asking for change, but where is the action?
 Whose fault is it that we won’t achieve the goals in 2015?”

 This was the call to action and demand for accountability issued by Lubna Sadek, panel member from the youth task force that produced a youth summary of the 2012 Education for All Global Monitoring Report, during her address to the opening session of UNESCO’s Plan with Youth Policy Forum.

 The Forum, which is part of a wider programme that aims to strengthen the dialogue between young people, policy makers, practitioners and researchers in the formal and non-formal education and training sectors, has taken place in mid-October 2012 at UNESCO’s headquarters in Paris.

 UNESCO’s Education for All Global Monitoring Report 2012 (pdf, 10 MB)—the prime instrument used to assess and track progress towards achieving the six education goals agreed in the Dakar Framework for Action 2000-2015 (pdf, 1 MB)—was launched at the opening session.

 With three years until the agreed deadline, UNESCO’s assessment is alarming: Education and training systems in many countries are failing their mandate to provide a quality education for all young people.